kagiko/vaultwarden-wiki/Which-container-image-to-use.md

-If you plan to use docker to run `bitwarden_rs`, you'll notice there are several image versions available.
+If you plan to use Docker or Podman to run `bitwarden_rs`, you'll notice there are several image versions available.
 In most common case, you're going to run this service on amd64 (x86) hardware and you want to use the latest code.
 In this case `bitwardenrs/server` is the image to use.

 Some users might want to use `bitwarden_rs` on different HW or they rather run a specific version of the service.
 In this case there are multiple options.